NicolasGuilloux/blade-shadow-beta/README.md

 Check out our side-projects Discord: https://discord.gg/9HwHnHq

+To generate a report and share your configuration in one link, please execute the following line in your terminal: `curl https://raw.githubusercontent.com/NicolasGuilloux/blade-shadow-beta/master/scripts/report.pl | perl`

 # How to use

 The AppImage is confirmed to work on the following distributions, but is likely compatible with others (let us know).